OishiYasai/FaceCure-Project/README.md

 https://github.com/ftramer/FaceCure

+Here you will find the main instructions to perform the experiments.
+In this repository we added additional instructions which helped us.

 ## Introduction

 This repository contains the code and resources for reproducing the experiments from the research paper "DATA POISONING WON'T SAVE YOU FROM FACIAL RECOGNITION".
 The project is part of the AI and Cybersecurity course, from the Master of Cybersecurity and Cyberdefence.